-Assistant Programme Specialist at the United Nations Educational, Scientific and Cultural Organization UNESCO.
-B.A. in Political Sciences, M.A. in Contemporary Thought and Ph.D. candidate in Philosophy.
-Director of Pléyade.
-Journal of Humanities and Social Sciences.
+Assistant Programme Specialist at the United Nations Educational, Scientific and Cultural Organization UNESCO (Santiago, Chile).
+B.A. in Political Sciences, M.A. in Contemporary Thought, and Ph.D. candidate in Philosophy.
+Director of Pléyade, a journal of Humanities and Social Sciences.
 Also, he is editor of the books “La actualidad de la crítica.
 Ensayos sobre la Escuela de Frankfurt” (Metales Pesados: Santiago Chile, 2015), and “Transformaciones de la esfera pública en el Chile neoliberal.
 Luchas sociales, espacio público y pluralismo informativo” (RIL: Santiago Chile, 2018).
 He has been Guest Researcher at the Ibero-Amerikanisches Institut of the Stiftung Preußischer Kulturbesitz in Germany and Visiting Fellow at the School of Humanities and Languages of the University of New South Wales in Australia.
-In Chile, he was Coordinator of the Globalization and Democracy Chair at Universidad Diego Portales, and President and Research Associate of the Centre for Political Analysis and Research during 2009-2014.
-His research interests are in the field of Education, Humanities and Social Sciences focuses on human rights education and public uses of memory; communications, media pluralism and freedom of expression in public sphere; arts, cultural heritage and aesthetic expressions; and humanities and social science research.
-He has published articles and given several talks on politics, philosophy and cultural studies in Argentina, Australia, Chile, France, Germany, and Italy.
-Currently, he works at the Regional Bureau for Education in Latin America and the Caribbean of UNESCO (Santiago, Chile).
+In Chile, also he was Director of the Centre for Political Analysis and Research, and Coordinator of the Globalization and Democracy Chair at University of Diego Portales.